 Editing the quick filter type can be done from inside the quick filter itself.
 Click on the title bar of the filter to expose the available options.
-Below diagram shows examples of the menus that can be activated from the category and sales quick filter title bars.
+The below diagram shows examples of the menus that can be activated from the category and sales quick filter title bars.

 Editing quick filter types Diagram :

 The menu on the left side of the below diagram relates to discrete category filters.
 The right menu is for continuous filters.
 In addition to controlling the filter style, you can adjust many other attributes.
-You can edit the titles of each filter by including the words, discrete and continuous and applying a different colour to each word and centring the title.
-The quick filter titles in below diagram have been modified in this way.
+You can edit the titles of each filter by including the words, discrete and continuous and applying a different color to each word, and centering the title.
+The quick filter titles in the below diagram have been modified in this way.

 These are the quick filter menus (both continuous and discrete):